TimTwigg/Assignment3/README.md

 4. write module to search/query Matrix
     - write in python [`done`]
     - convert to cython for faster querying?
+        - get and getDocs methods are the slowest part

 ### Milestone 3